puppetlabs-toy-chest/wash/CONTRIBUTING.md

 ## Submitting Changes
 Fork the repo, make changes, file a Pull Request.

-Contributions to this project require sign-off consistent with the [Developers Certificate of Origin](https://developercertificate.org)
+Contributions to this project require sign-off consistent with the [Developers Certificate of Origin](https://developercertificate.org).
+This can be as simple as using `git commit -s` on each commit.

 ### Guidelines